Can You Sell a House With Back Taxes Owed? 5 Options to Weigh

 One of the most sure ways to discover any liens or back taxes owed is to talk with a real estate agent about coordinating a title search for you.
 “When I list a home, I always open the title work first, which gives the title company a bit of a head start,” Clark says.
 “What I don’t want to do is delay closing because of any of these issues.”

-Statistics from the National Association of Realtors show that titling and deed issues delayed 10% of contracts in June 2021 and terminated 3% of them.
+Statistics from the National Association of Realtors (NAR) show that titling and deed issues delayed 13% of contracts and terminated 5% of them.
 Giving the title company ample time to find any money owed also allows you time to discuss how to handle any back taxes owed and other debts before your home goes under contract.

 Options to settle the debt

 You can sell a house with back taxes owed as long as you have a plan to resolve the debt.
 However, you’ll want to choose a solution that allows for adequate timing and is appropriate for your tax liability.
-Let’s look at a few pluses and drawbacks of these:
+Let’s look at a few pros and cons of these options:

 1. Use your sale proceeds to cover the unpaid taxes

 When you sell a home, some of your proceeds will go toward paying various fees.
 These include real estate transfer taxes, title fees, and agent commissions.
-According to the IRS, if you have enough equity in your property, the lien is paid out of the proceeds at the time of closing, similar to all your other fees owed at the end.
+According to the IRS, if you have sufficient equity in your property, the lien will be settled from the proceeds at closing, just like your other fees.
 Agents and attorneys such as those we’ve consulted express that this is the most common and streamlined solution to selling a house with back taxes.

 Here are a few benefits to going this route: